 All points are connected to each other wirelessly.
 As long as they are within range, they can communicate with one another wirelessly without the need for a router or switch.
 This allows for fast, efficient routing of data.

 But if you do want to use wired connections, you can.
 Make sure that your points are wired into a switch and that the switch is wired to the LAN port of the router or primary point (the one connected to your modem).
 The wired points will recognise the wired connection and route traffic over Ethernet.
 Learn more about hardwiring Google Nest Wifi and Google Wifi routers and points.

 How is this different from a traditional Wi-Fi network?

 In a traditional Wi-Fi network, your phone or laptop are connected to a single router, and all communication passes through that single router.

 The farther you are from the router, the weaker the signal.
-With Google Wifi, you can have multiple Wifi points all over your house, so you’re never far from one.
+With Google Nest Wifi and Google Wifi mesh systems, you will have multiple Wifi points in your house, so you’re never far from one.

 What are the benefits of a mesh network?

 Here are some benefits of a mesh network: